imanghafoori1/laravel-heyman/README.md

 # Laravel Hey Man

-A package to make authorization a trivial thing and decoupled from the rest of the application
+A package to help you write expressive defensive syntax in a functional manner

 ## Authorization with laravel gates: